RetroReversing/retroReversing/categories/misc/Conferences.md

 We only know of a few talks that took place at this conference:
 * **The Artistic C** by Jim Gasperini
+* **Artificial Opponent** by Dave Menconi
+* **A Competitive Analysis of Publishers** by Stephen Friedman
+* **Arcade Games: Their Promise and Their Failure** by Ed Rotberg
+* **Contracts: An Improvised Negotiation** by Stephen Friedman and Nick Le Febre

 ### The Artistic C
-The earliest known recording of a Game Developer COnference talk is called **The Artistic C** by Jim Gasperini.
+The earliest known recording of a Game Developer Conference talk is called **The Artistic C** by Jim Gasperini.
+This was when he was a creative director for Maxis while working on the simulation game Sim City.
+He talks about Computer Games as Art and how he beleives it will evolve over time.
 You can listen to it online on **Archive.org**: [CGDC 90 Jim Gasperini - GDC Jim Gasperini](https://archive.org/details/03CGDC90JimGasperini_201805)

 ---
 ## CGDC 1991 - March